AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 >
 >Computed statistics are stored in temporary tables that have session-level persistence.
 You can access the results of the computations at any time during that session.
 They cannot be accessed across different PSQL sessions.

-You can see the statistics that were computed with the `ANALYZE TABLE COMPUTE STATISTICS` command with the `SHOW STATISTICS FOR <alias_name>` command.
+To see the statistics that were computed with the `ANALYZE TABLE COMPUTE STATISTICS` command, you can use a SELECT query on the alias name or Statistics ID.
 You can also limit the scope of the statistical analysis to either the entire dataset, a subset of a dataset, all columns, or a subset of columns.

 >[!IMPORTANT]
 >